vecnode/rendersync/README.md

 # rendersync

-This repository contains `rendersync` an open platform to schedule renders used in studios/warehouses/renderfarms.
-Currently supports platforms: 1) ComfyUI, 2) Ollama.
+This repository contains `rendersync` an open platform to schedule renders used in studios, warehouses and renderfarms.
+Currently controls platforms: 1) ComfyUI, 2) Ollama.
 It can be used as a modular and adaptive edge/process orchestrator and inspector, submit AI render workflows fast.

-Running the System and Developing:
+Running the system and developing:
 - Windows 11 Laptop, NVIDIA GeForce RTX 4050 6Gb.
 - Windows 11 Desktop, NVIDIA Geforce RTX 3090 24Gb.

-The purpose of this project is to provide an adaptible software that runs in Windows/Linux terminals and accessible through the browser; it has its own dedicated server, the Core, and several Modules plug in.
+The purpose of this project is to provide an adaptive piece of software that runs in Windows/Linux terminals and is accessible through the browser; it has its own dedicated server, the Core, and several Modules plug in.

 ### Dependencies: